vboulos/acm-qe-ci/README.md

 ```

 ## Owners/Maintainers
-If there are any questions or concerns, reach out to the ACM QE CICD Team.
+If there are any questions or concerns, reach out to the ACM QE CI Team.
 - [Vincent Boulos](https://github.com/vboulos)